When to Keep the Passover, According To the Truth of God

 1. The feast of the Passover and unleavened bread was to last seven days.

-Let us now see the truth of God using His Hebrew calendar:
+Let us now see the truth of God using His Hebrew calendar and His description of a day (even to even):

 To even of the fifteenth day - Day 1 Holy Convocation (Exo 12:16)